Rumbler Sport Tank Evolution

-After taking time away for two years and more Michael returns to the Rumbler 505 Sport Tank, as the beautiful powerhouse is now called.
+After taking time away for over two years Michael returns to the Rumbler 505 Sport Tank, as the beautiful powerhouse is now called.
 The design is refined and prepared for presentation to the first prospective investors.
 They give good feedback and encourage a new round of work on getting the message to the world.

 Michael tears the old web site apart and replaces it with an upgraded modern style.
 It takes him months to learn and master the basics.
 In the meantime the business plan goes through repeated revisions in light of early feedback.
 The result is a new campaign to launch directly to the public.